Blendify/blender-manual/blender_docs/manual/composite_nodes/types/distort/map_uv.rst

 ***********

 .. figure:: /images/Compositing-Node-MapUV.jpg
+   :align: right
+   :width: 150px

 So, I think we all agree that the problem is...we just don't know what we want.
 The same is true for directors.
-Despite our best job texturing our models, in post production, inevitably the director changes their mind.
+Despite our best job texturing our models, in post-production, inevitably the director changes their mind.
 "Man, I really wish he looked more ragged.
 Who did makeup, anyway?" comes the remark.
-While you can do quite a bit of coloring in post production, there are limits.
+While you can do quite a bit of coloring in post-production, there are limits.
 Well, now this little node comes along and you have the power to **re-texture your objects** *after* **they have been rendered**.
 Yes, you read that right; it's not a typo and I'm not crazy.
 At least, not today.